Dates for the 16th Course will be 27 March - 06 April 2019

 Please make the subject of the email ‘Application Optical Course 2019′ followed by your surname.

-Please send these three parts to arrive no later than close of office, 17:00 on (DATE TO BE ADDED): email@example.com
+Please send these three parts to arrive no later than close of office, 17:00 on Tuesday 18 December to: email@example.com

 All email submissions will be acknowledged.
 Applicants who are visa dependent will need to apply for tourist visas.
 Letters will be provided to those in need of supporting visa documentation.